Hardinge Giffard, 1st Earl of Halsbury: Family

 Halsbury married firstly Caroline, daughter of William Corne Humphreys, in 1852.
 There were no children from this marriage.
 Caroline died in September 1873.
 Halsbury married secondly Wilhelmina, daughter of Henry Woodfall, in 1874.
 He died in December 1921, aged 98, and was succeeded by his only son from his second marriage, Hardinge.
 The Countess of Halsbury died in December 1927.

-Judgments
+Character and assessment

+Appearance

+According to Herbert Stephen, "Halsbury's features were good, and expressive of power and resolution; his short and stoutly built figure lent itself to caricature."
+To G. R. Rubin, writing later, "In physical appearance he was somewhat plain and unprepossessing.
+He had a broad body, and a large head without eyelashes and with an upraised nose.
+His short legs accentuated his dumpy and pugnacious appearance.
+But he exuded an expression of power and resolution."

+Assessments

+Assessments of Halsbury have varied over the decades.
+Halsbury's death was not acknowledged in the pages of the Law Quarterly Review, whereas Lord Lindley, who had died two days before Halsbury, was the subject of a tribute.

+Notable judgments

 Among cases in which Halsbury delivered judgment are: